 Addiction recovery requires a lot of help and support.
-For some patients, family can be the perfect support network.
-Involving family members through family therapy at Crestview Recovery can be an effective way to maintain sobriety, limit relapse, and feel secure throughout recovery.
+For some of our addiction treatment clients at Crestview, the family can be the perfect support network.
+Involving family members in family therapy can be an effective way to maintain sobriety, limit relapse, and help the people closest to you understand how to help you.

 Types of Family Therapy Available